• Skip to primary navigation

 • Make sure you oven is fully preheated before baking this dish.
 The recipe relies on that instant to heat to fluff and rise properly.
 (This is why this is not a good recipe for the slow cooker.)

 • Your Carrot Soufflé won’t have a huge dome, but it will rise some.
-Make sure you casserole dish is fully greased and only filled ¾ of the way full to accommodate the rise.
+Make sure you casserole dish is greased on the bottom and NOT the sides.
+Only fill your dish ¾ of the way full to accommodate the rise.

 What To Serve with Your Carrot Soufflé